polarbart/libdl/README.md

 cmake --build . --target libdl_python --config Release
 ```

-Note that the compilation might take several minutes and that the library is not installed globally.
+Note, that the compilation might take several minutes and that the library is not installed globally.
 It is copied to the folder `pylibdl/bin`.
 ### Dependencies
  - Your python version should be 3.5 or higher